aks861999/Spotify-Sequential-Recommendation-System/README.md

 ### Why Hit Rate@100 and not a stricter k?

 The recommendation list in a Discover Weekly-style product is typically 20–50 items.
-A k=100 evaluation is intentionally generous — it measures whether the system understands the *neighbourhood* of the correct answer, even if ranking within that neighbourhood is imperfect.
+A k=100 evaluation is intentionally generous, it measures whether the system understands the *neighbourhood* of the correct answer, even if ranking within that neighbourhood is imperfect.
 Stricter metrics (Hit Rate@10, MRR, NDCG) are appropriate future additions.

 ---